someone-stole-my-name/christiansegundo/_posts/2021-1-20-development-certificates.md

 ## Easy mode

 Once you get the hang of how everything works, use a wrapper script to easy your life.
-See [development-certificates](https://github.com/someone-stole-my-name/development-certificates) repository.
+See [development-certificates](https://github.com/someone-stole-my-name/development-certificates) repository or something like https://devcerts.netlify.app

 ----